 It’s like the Sherlock Holmes case of the dog that didn’t bark.
 Why does the New York Times ignore or bury news that is unfavorable to the State of Israel?
-Two examples follow: Chas Freeman , and the USS Liberty .
-One recent, and the other a willful silence that has continued for forty-two years.
+Two examples follow: the USS Liberty and Chas Freeman.
+One recent — and the other a willful silence that has continued for forty-two years.

 The Chas Freeman Affair

 This past February, Chas Freeman was appointed to chair the National Intelligence Council, an advisory body that oversees what intelligence is permitted in official government reports.
 Ambassador Freeman, a distinguished foreign service officer, is known for his clear-eyed views on Israel and the Mideast.

 Alarms blared at the Israel lobby.
 Immediately AIPAC (American Israel Public Affairs Committee) began an all-out war to kill his appointment.
 At stake was whether a special interest group could control what foreign policy viewpoints our public officials are allowed to hold, and in so doing, place another country’s interests ahead of America’s.

 “Truth squads” were formed to distribute their propaganda to their allies in the media and Washington.
 Steve Rosen, a former leader of AIPAC, kicked off the smear campaign by questioning Mr. Freeman’s loyalty to America.
 Media organizations like Fox News reported the accusation while failing to disclose that Rosen, himself, was under federal indictment for spying for Israel against the United States.
 Mainstream media sat back and gave the lobby a free hand.